Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Introduction and motivation

-Many multiple hypotheses testing procedures, such as the \Sidak, Bonferroni, and BH procedures, rely on the set of $p$-values of the individual tests.
-The validity of these $p$-value based multiple testing procedures is anchored on the technical requirement that each $p$-value statistic is stochastically equal to or greater than a standard uniform variable under the null hypothesis.
-This requirement, however, is not satisfied with non-continuous variables, or when nonparametric tests, such as the Mann-Whitney-Wilcoxon two-sample test, are used.
-It is also not apparent whether such $p$-value based multiple testing procedures are utilizing, if at all, the power functions of the $M$ tests, since many of them sets a single threshold, and genes whose $p$-values are smaller than this threshold are declared discovered.
-This approach may be acceptable in exchangeable settings, but perhaps not in situations where genes or subclasses of genes have different structures.
-See, for example, the papers \cite{EfrAAS08} where there are subclasses of the genes possessing different structures, \cite{FerFriRueThoKon08} where external covariates lead to non-exchangeability, and \cite{RoqWie09} which deals with settings with heterogeneous $p$-value distributions.
-These are situations where individual tests have different powers.
-Since power functions are germane for control of Type II error, would it not be the case that by imposing a common threshold on the $p$-values, the ability to control the Type II error rate will be compromised?
+Procedures like the {\v{S}}id{\'a}k, Bonferroni and BH, rely on the set of $p$-values of individual tests.
+Their validity hinges on each $p$-value statistic being stochastically equal to or greater than a standard uniform variable under the null hypothesis.
+This fails, however, with noncontinuous variables or when rank-based nonparametric tests are used.
+Crucially, $p$-value based procedures also do not exploit the power characteristics of the individual tests, contrary to Neyman and Pearson's \cite{NeyPea33} adage that such considerations are germane in constructing optimal tests.
+Such $p$-value based procedures are fine in exchangeable settings where power characteristics of the individual tests are identical, but not in situations where genes or subclasses of genes have different structures; see \cite{EfrAAS08,FerFriRueThoKon08,RoqWie09}.